A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 Peter knew his father hated him

-he felt it, he said Peter was to sensitive
+He felt it, he said Peter was too sensitive

 Everything is sorted said John on entering the room